wenhaoy-0428/Docs/FrontEnd/Html/htmlNotes.md

 ### Iframes

+`Iframes` is used to embed document into the website.
+For example, YouTube videos and etc.

-1. Iframes can be used as above, it can also be the `target` of a link.
+`Iframes` can be used as above, it can also be the `target` of a link.
     ```html
     <iframe src="demo_iframe.htm" name="iframe_a" title="Iframe Example"></iframe>
     <p><a href="https://www.w3schools.com" target="iframe_a">W3Schools.com</a></p>
     ```

+However, `Iframes` can lead to clickjacking.
+To prevent this:
+1. Use HTTPS.
+2. Always specify [sandbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) attribute.
+As it restricts the `Iframe` in various ways.
+3. Add [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) to disallow your website to be hosted as `Iframe` in other websites.

 ### Semantic Elements